BlueBrain/BioExplorer/ARCHITECTURE.md

 ## Design goals

-Blue Brain Brayns is designed to address the challenges of visualizing large scale neuroscientific data (hundreds of thousands up to few millions of highly detailed neurons and Terabytes of simulation data).
+[Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) is designed to address the challenges of visualizing large scale neuroscientific data (hundreds of thousands up to few millions of highly detailed neurons and Terabytes of simulation data).
 It has a research-oriented modular architecture that uses plug-ins, which makes it easy to experiment with novel rendering techniques, for instance trying to visualize neural electrical activity with signed distance fields.
 This architecture is well-suited to address new use cases that are requested by scientists on a regular basis.
 [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) has a client-server architecture allowing to run on a desktop PC, in the cloud or on a supercomputer.
-The core of [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) currently provides two rendering engines, a CPU implementation built on top of Intel OSPRay [OSPRay](https://github.com/ospray/ospray), and a GPU one based on [OptiX](https://developer.nvidia.com/rtx/ray-tracing/optix).
+The core of [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) currently provides two rendering engines, a CPU implementation built on top of Intel [OSPRay](https://github.com/ospray/ospray), and a GPU one based on [OptiX](https://developer.nvidia.com/rtx/ray-tracing/optix).
 [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) provides an engine API that facilitates the integration of additional rendering engines.
 [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) has custom virtual cameras to support any type of display, for example cylindrical, omni-stereo panoramic and virtual reality setups.
 The rendered images can be streamed either to web browsers or large curved display walls.
 [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) aims to be a platform for scientific visualization that makes it easy to add new scientific use-cases without having to worry about the complexity of the large scale rendering challenges.
 In the context of the Blue Brain Project:
 -   Unified engine/platform as separate tools/applications increase the maintenance complexity
 -   Unify common features like the loading of the data, and the building of the 3D scene
 -   Focus on the the science, not on the engineering

 As a general rule, engines do not need to have a similar set of functionalities, but implement what is necessary to serve the use-cases they are used for.
-Typically, the OSPRay [OSPRay](https://github.com/ospray/ospray) implementation is used to render very large data sets, and the [OptiX](https://developer.nvidia.com/rtx/ray-tracing/optix) one runs the realtime immersive use-cases.
+Typically, the [OSPRay](https://github.com/ospray/ospray) implementation is used to render very large data sets, and the [OptiX](https://developer.nvidia.com/rtx/ray-tracing/optix) one runs the realtime immersive use-cases.

 ## Software Architecture

 ### Modular design

 Modular design is a methodology that subdivides a framework into littler parts called modules, which can be freely made, changed, supplanted or traded between various frameworks.
-In the case of Blue Brain Brayns, the philosophy is "Write code that is easy to replace, not easy to extend".
+In the case of [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns), the philosophy is "Write code that is easy to replace, not easy to extend".
 In that context, modularity is at the component level.
 [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) makes extensive use of the class factory pattern to create objects for the selected implementations.
-The design was initially inspired by the [Sol-R](https://github.com/favreau/Sol-R) rendering engine that allows multiple engines (CUDA and OpenCL) to deliver interactive visualization of scientific data using the ray-tracing technique.
+The design was initially inspired by the [Sol-R](https://github.com/favreau/Sol-R) rendering engine that allows multiple engines ([CUDA](https://developer.nvidia.com/cuda-toolkit) and [OpenCL](https://www.khronos.org/opencl/)) to deliver interactive visualization of scientific data using the ray-tracing technique.

 ### Distributed architecture